slommi71/icelandic_exercise_generator/README.md

 # Project content

-This projects maintains 2 app to help learing icelandic.
+This projects maintains two applications to help learing icelandic.

 1. [XLSX Generator](#generator---exercise-excel-sheets-to-train-icelandic-nouns-and-grammar) for list of words
 1. [WebApp](#webapp) to train words.